dlab-bu/WideScope/README.md

 ## Components

-The design is based on a 3-D printed housing combined with largely off-the-shelf optical components available from commercial suppliers
+The design is based on a 3-D printed housing combined with off-the-shelf optical components available from commercial suppliers.
+It can be implemented with different sensor options depending on experimental needs.

+Files for 3D printing different housing configurations are [here].
+A components list is [here].
+An assembly guide is [here].
+MATLAB code for acquiring synchronized neural imaging data and behavioral video is [here].